 The league installed a modified sudden-death overtime system to help determine a winner in a tie game for the 2010 postseason.
 Two seasons later, the league expanded those rules to cover all NFL games.

-The current rules give both teams the opportunity to possess the ball at least once in overtime unless the team that receives the overtime kickoff scores a touchdown on its first possession.
+The current rules give both teams the opportunity to possess the ball at least once in overtime.
+Although, during the regular season, if the team that gets the ball first scores a touchdown on the opening possession, they win.

-In 2017, NFL owners approved shortening overtime in the preseason and regular season to 10 minutes from 15.
-The rule change is aimed at improving player safety.
+In 2017, NFL clubs approved shortening overtime in the regular season to 10 minutes from 15.
+The rule change was aimed at improving player safety.

 OVERTIME RULES FOR NFL POSTSEASON GAMES

-Unlike preseason and regular season games, postseason games cannot end in a tie, so the overtime rules change slightly for the playoffs.
+Unlike regular season games, postseason games cannot end in a tie, so the overtime rules change slightly for the playoffs.